ardiesan/ntrnph23b/_posts/2023-09-29-Eighth-Week-of-Internship-Reflection.md

 ---
 layout: post
-title: "Reflecting on the Eight Week of My Internship"
+title: "Reflecting on the Eighth Week of My Internship"
 author: jwapano
 categories:
 - internship
 ---
 This week, we were finally able to deploy our Laravel application without any problems.
 I've also gained valuable new knowledge about Cron and Regex expressions.

-## Eight Week Reflection:
+## Eighth Week Reflection:

 ### Day 1: Successfully Deploying Laravel Application
 On this day, I was finally able to deploy my Laravel application on the remote server, thanks to my mentor who guided us on how to do it properly.
 As a result, I was also able to migrate my tables to the remote database without any problems.
 Overall, this has been a valuable learning experience, especially since it's my first time deploying a web application that can be accessed remotely.
 I'm very thankful for the guidance and support.